 Many courses offered by Newbury College are subject to minimum entry requirements.
 Entry requirements are primarily based on GCSE/BTEC grades and UCAS tariff points; however, alternative qualifications and experience may be considered.
 A skills assessment, including English and Mathematics, may be required for some programmes.
 If an applicant does not meet the entry requirements for their chosen programme of study, alternative provision may be offered.

 Individuals applying for programmes in which they may come into contact with children or vulnerable people will have to complete a DBS (Disclosure and Barring Service) check.
 Applicants will be advised at interview if the chosen programme of study requires a DBS check.

 If the DBS check comes back showing offences have been committed, the College will carry out a risk assessment to determine whether the offence may cause problems.
 If this is the case, the applicant will be advised about the implications and always offered advice and guidance.
 Not all offences are a risk, so the results of a DBS check may not impact on the choice of course.
 All DBS information is confidential, and only those who need to know will have access to the information.

 Newbury College also reserves the right to reject applications from individuals on any programme of study based on the terms set out in the Student Recruitment, Admissions and Appeals Policy.

 By submitting an application to study with Newbury College, you agree to the College processing the personal data submitted for any purposes connected with the successful completion of your studies and your health, safety and wellbeing.
 The information you provide will be passed to the Learning Records Service (LRS) to create and maintain a unique learner number (ULN).
+By making an application you acknowledge review of the LRS Privacy notice.
 See our Privacy Notice for further information.